Liu-ChengKai49/Batch-Data-Pipeline-Construction-Multi-Database-Integration-Hadoop-Hive-MariaDB-MongoDB-/README.md

 ### 🧱 Step 1: Orchestrating the Environment with Docker Compose

 I used Docker Compose to containerize and integrate key services: Hadoop (NameNode, DataNode), Hive, MariaDB, MongoDB, and JupyterLab.
-This taught me cloud-native patterns and ensured consistent deployment.
+This taught me cloud-native patterns and ensured consistent deployment to define a (reproducible) data engineering environment.

 **Highlights:**
 - Allocated 4GB+ RAM for local container orchestration.